Joshua Jackson

-Jackson's best known films include The Mighty Ducks film series (1992–1996), Cruel Intentions (1999), The Skulls (2000), and Shutter (2008).
-For his performance in the Canadian independent film One Week (2008), Jackson won the Genie Award for Best Performance by an Actor in a Leading Role.
+Outside of television, he came to prominence with his role in the Mighty Ducks film series (1992–1996).
+His other film appearances include Apt Pupil (1998), Urban Legend (1998), Cruel Intentions (1999), The Skulls (2000), Gossip (2000), The Safety of Objects (2001), The Laramie Project (2002), Cursed (2005), Bobby (2006), and Shutter (2008).
+For his performance in the Canadian independent drama One Week (2008), Jackson won the Genie Award for Best Actor.

 Early life

-Jackson was born on June 11, 1978 in Vancouver to parents John and Fiona.
+Jackson was born on June 11, 1978, in Vancouver, British Columbia to parents John and Fiona.
 His mother is a casting director.
-Jackson's father is from Texas, and his mother is a native of Ballyfermot, Dublin, Ireland, having immigrated to North America in the late 1960s.
-Joshua had a brief relationship with a "Julie D" but the fling didn't last long due to a difference of opinion on fashion and musical taste.
-He was a rocker, she was a raver.
+Jackson's father is from Texas, and his mother is a native of Ballyfermot, a surburb of Dublin, Ireland.
+She immigrated to North America in the late 1960s.
 He has a younger sister, Aisleagh, and two older half brothers, Jonathan and Lyman.
-He was raised Catholic.
+He was raised Roman Catholic.

-Jackson lived in California until the age of 8.
-He moved to Vancouver with his mother and younger sister.
-He attended Ideal Mini School and later switched to Kitsilano Secondary School.
+Jackson lived in California until the age of 8 when he moved to Vancouver with his mother and younger sister; he has said that his father was a bad parent and husband and abandoned the family when they were in the U.S. He attended Ideal Mini School and later switched to Kitsilano Secondary School.
 He attended high school with actor Ryan Reynolds.
-In an interview with The New York Times, Jackson said he was kicked out of high school once because of The Jon Stewart Show: "[The show] played, at least where I grew up, at 1:30 in the morning, so I would stay up at night to watch Jon Stewart, but then I'd be too tired—or too lazy—to go to school in the morning.
-So I'd just take the first couple of classes off, 'cause I wanted to be fresh when I got there."